Learning in repeated auctions: Tractability at the Cost of Approximation Error

 Practically, a drastic improvement in terms of approximation error can be made by adding a slope parameter, different for each bidder.
 The result is the boosted second-price auction, which is a Myerson auction with approximated virtual values functions $\widetilde{\psi}_i(x) = \beta_i x-r_i$ where $r_i$ is the personalized reserve price and $\beta_i$ the "boost".
 It turns out that for certain families of distributions (ex: generalized Pareto distributions) the virtual value is affine, making the boosted second-price auction coincide with the Myerson auction.

-It retains the good property of second-price auctions with personalized reserve prices: it is parametric and thus has a reasonable pseudo-dimension, it has a running time independent of the sample complexity $m$.
-It improves over it by having a lower approximation error: the class of auctions is strictly larger.
-It even has 0 approximation error for some families of distribution, even in an asymmetric setting.
+It retains the following two good properties of second-price auctions with personalized reserve prices: 1) it is parametric and thus has a reasonable pseudo-dimension and 2) it has a running time independent of the sample complexity $T$.
+And it even has a lower approximation error as the auctions class is strictly larger.
+Actually, for some families of distributions, it even has 0 approximation error even in an asymmetric setting.
 The main caveat is the computational complexity of the training.
 As the eager second-price auction, the global optimization is NP-hard to solve.
-However, by initializing with an eager second-price auctions ($\beta_i = 1$) with monopoly reserve prices $r_i$ and launching an optimization from there, it proved to empirically perform very well as shown in \citep{Golrezaei2017}.
+However, by initializing with an eager second-price auctions ($\beta_i = 1$) with monopoly reserve prices $r_i$ and launching an optimization from there, it proved to empirically perform very well \citep{Golrezaei2017}.